 ILLEGAL SUBJECT OF BARGAINING - A prohibited subject of bargaining; a matter that would deny either party its legal rights.
 A proposal by management to restrict the filing of grievances is an example of an illegal subject of bargaining.

-INDUSTRIAL UNIONS - Unions that organize workers who produce a single product or set of products.
+INDUSTRIAL UNIONS- Unions that organize all workers, regardless of particular skills or classifications, in a particular industry who produce a single product or set of products.

 INFORMATIONAL PICKETING - A type of picketing done with the express intent not to cause a work stoppage, but to publicize either the existence of a labor dispute or information concerning the dispute.

-IMPACT BARGAINING – Negotiating sessions which may be held after the contract is settled to address sudden changes in working conditions.
+IMPACT BARGAINING – Negotiating sessions which may be held after the contract is settled to address sudden changes in working conditions or other mandatory subjects.

 INTEREST-BASED BARGAINING (IBB) - A bargaining technique in which the parties start with (or at least focus on) interests rather than proposals; agree on criteria of acceptability that will be used to evaluate alternatives; generate several alternatives that are consistent with their interests, and apply the agreed-upon acceptability criteria to the alternatives so generated in order to arrive at mutually acceptable contract provisions.
 The success of the technique depends, in large measure, on mutual trust, candor, and a willingness to share information.
 (Compare with the duty to bargain in good faith.)
 But even where these are lacking, the technique, with its focus on interests and on developing alternatives, tends to make the parties more flexible and open to alternative solutions and thus increases the likelihood of agreement.
 IBB often is contrasted with "position-based" bargaining, in which the parties start with proposals (which implicitly are solutions to known or inferred problems).
 However, even in position-based bargaining the parties normally are expected to justify their proposals in terms of their interests by identifying the problems to which the proposals are intended as solutions.
 Once the interests are on the table, the parties are in a position to evaluate their initial and subsequent proposals--whether generated by group brainstorming (a common method of generating alternatives in IBB) or by more customary methods--in terms of the extent they are likely to effectively and efficiently solve problems without creating additional problems.